Traveling to Iceland in Covid times, you have to have few steps in mind as a traveller.

 - Quarantine for two weeks

-The Icelandic health authorities and deCODE genetics will be able to test 2000 people per day according to the Chief Epidemiologist, daily arrivals will be capped at this number.
+The Icelandic health authorities and deCODE genetics will be able to test people visiting Iceland according to the Chief Epidemiologist.

-Further information is available in the Chief Epidemiologist‘s Information for travellers to Iceland after 15 June 2020.
+Further information is available in the Chief Epidemiologist‘s Information for travellers to Iceland.

 COVID-19 – Book Now Pay Later Option